teddy-ambona/financial-data-api/infrastructure/README.md

 ## 5 - Clean up

+There are 2 ways of removing every resources created in this demo:

+### A - Using cloud-nuke

 Note that if anything goes wrong and you want to start from all over again you can install [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) and run this very destructive command:

 ```bash